adrianberski/Fundamentals_of_Data_Analysis/Project/README.md

 Not applicable in this stage.

 *Installation instruction:*
-* for ex. 'python -m pip install -U seaborn' in your working environment.
+* for ex. 'python -m pip install -U seaborn' (as example-can be any library) in your working environment.

 # Database initialization